One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

 Not All Birdseed is Created Equal

-While those giant bargain bags of mixed seed might look like a good deal, most of them are stuffed with fillers that birds toss aside faster than a toddler with broccoli.
+While those giant bargain bags of mixed seed might look like a good deal, most of them are stuffed with fillers such as milo, cracked corn, and wheat, which birds toss aside with broad sweeps of their bills.
+These seeds will fall to the ground along with many of the more desirable types, leaving few seeds in the feeders.

 The Holy Grail: Black Oil Sunflower Seed